palmeroxlii/LambdaCalculusSeriousGame/README.md

 ## Playing the game - Quiz mode

 This mode allows you to test your knowledge of lambda calculus by answering several questions.
-Use the arrows on the sides to scroll through the questions, and select a question (currently, only Q11, Q19 and Q20 have been created).
+Use the arrows on the sides to scroll through the questions, and select a question to attempt.
 Work out the answer, and then assign it to the ANS macro.
 When you submit an answer, the game will check whether it is correct; if your answer is incorrect, then the game will attempt to provide helpful feedback (e.g. if it can spot what mistake you made).

 ## Keyboard controls
 The majority of the game is played using just the mouse.
-However, renaming variables and macros is done by typing the name (note that only letters and numbers are accepted).
-In addition, there are some more advanced controls that are available with a keyboard:
+However, renaming variables and macros is done by typing the name with a keyboard:
+- Only numbers and lower-case letters are accepted for variables.
+- Only numbers, spaces and upper-case letters are accepted for macros.

+In addition, there are some more advanced controls that are assigned to keys:
 - Control - Changes which block or slot is highlighted:
   - When multiple blocks are overlapping, by default the highest block is highlighted.
 Use Control to highlight the lowest block instead.
   - When highlighting a child block within a parent block, by default the child block is highlighted.
 Use Control to highlight the parent block instead.